 It is up to you to connect the dots and understand the connection by identifying the link between working in a dusty environment without protective masks and your current diagnosis.
-As we know that asbestos exposure poses a serious threat to our health by causing severe respiratory disorders such as asbestosis, pleural plaques, pulmonary fibrosis, throat cancer, esophageal cancer and lung cancer, understanding more about the sources of this kind of exposure is quite helpful.
-Asbestos exposure is known to have occurred when you have inhaled asbestos fibers on a daily basis and got these fibers entrapped in your lungs eventually.
-The worksite was the most common place where you might have been exposed to asbestos, but, it was also common in the military.
+As we know that asbestos exposure poses a serious threat to our health by causing severe respiratory disorders such as:

 Asbestos fibers have been utilized in the manufacturing of several domestic, commercial, as well as industrial products due to its unique property of heat insulation and fire retardation.
 It can be found in insulation, ceilings, roofing and flooring tiles, cement, paint, and drywall.
 As a result, millions of workers were put at risk of asbestos exposure.
 Workers at factories, shipyards, and occupations involving manual labor in construction or other trades are more likely to have been exposed to asbestos on the job.
 As the US military relied on asbestos products, particularly on Navy ships, the veterans are at equally high risk of having been exposed to asbestos during their service.

 Sometimes, people can develop asbestos-related conditions without working around the dangerous mineral.
 This is referred to as secondary asbestos exposure or indirect exposure and happens when an asbestos-exposed worker takes home asbestos fibers that have settled on work clothes, hair, and skin.
 This is as harmful as firsthand exposure.
 During the past century, men worked directly with asbestos products while doing labor jobs.
+Most companies did not require employees to change their clothes after the work shift ended.
+Thus, significant amounts of toxic asbestos fibers would be carried home, where family members unknowingly inhaled them.
 Women, who washed their husband's work clothes, as well their children were more likely to fall sick because of secondary exposure.